Oluoladio/Cyber-Audit/READEMe.md

-# Internal Cybersecurity Audit – SafeInvest MENA (GRC Case Study)
+# Cybersecurity Audit – SafeInvest(GRC Case Study)

-Welcome to the Cybersecurity Audit case study for **SafeInvest**, a fictional fintech startup based in the UAE.
+A fictional fintech startup based in the UAE.
 This project simulates a real-world internal audit designed to evaluate the current security posture, identify vulnerabilities, and ensure compliance with key frameworks such as ISO 27001:2022, PCI DSS, and UAE Central Bank Information Security Regulations.

 ## Project Overview

 SafeInvest offers digital wealth management, mobile trading, and cross-border payment services.
-With rapid growth comes new cybersecurity challenges—especially in protecting sensitive financial and personal data.
+With rapid growth comes new cybersecurity challenges, especially in protecting sensitive financial and personal data.
 This audit was initiated to review the existing security setup, assess risks, and determine where improvements are needed.

 ### Key Objectives:
 - **Define Audit Scope & Goals:** Identify and evaluate key digital assets and assess the risks they face.